Posted on

 Leave the eyeball ON to print a layer, eyeball OFF to hide a layer.
 Now you see it, now you don’t!

-You can see two layers are locked, the pocket layer and the tiling layer that contains pattern and the print test square information relevant to every size, you really don’t want to turn those off by mistake.
+For this pattern you can see two layers are locked, the pocket layer and the tiling layer that contains pattern and the print test square information relevant to every size.
+This will vary slightly from pattern to pattern but the locked layers will protect the layers you really don’t want to turn off by mistake.

 Posted on 18 Comments